sashokbg/mkdocs-gherkin-plugin/README.md

 ## Configuration

+- **show_results** - Boolean value that controls if the test results are shown next to each feature and step.
+Defaults to True

 - **show_attachments** - Boolean value that controls if the file attachements are shown in the final result.
 Defaults to True

 - **messages_path** - Location where to load the cucumber messages ndjson.
 Defaults to "gherkin_messages.ndjson"